Poincare: Recommending Publication Venues via Treatment Effect Estimation: Introduction

 In this paper, we propose to recommend publication venues wherein the paper attracts many researchers.
-We measure the influence of a paper based on the number of citations.
+We measure the influence of a paper by the number of citations.
 The proposed method helps researchers maximize the influence of their research and the number of citations received by their papers.
 Besides, our approach is beneficial for not only authors but also reviewers of publication venues.
 Suppose a seemingly out-of-scope but interesting paper is submitted to a conference, and the reviewers are wondering if they should accept it or not.
 An association-based recommender system does not suggest acceptance just because that paper is unfamiliar in that venue.
 However, the paper may offer a novel perspective and attract many researchers in that research community.
-Our proposed method can estimate the influence of that paper even in this case and can appropriately help the reviewing process.
+In contrast to an association-based recommender system, our proposed approach can point out the possibility that the seemingly out-of-scope paper attracts many audiences in the field by showing the potential number of citations in this venue, and the reviewers will be able to take this aspect into consideration.

 However, there are two challenges to achieving this goal.
-First, a paper is published in only one venue, and therefore, we cannot observe the number of citations the paper would receive if the paper were published in another venue.
-This dilemma is known as the \emph{fundamental problem of causal inference} \cite{holland1986statistics}.
+First, the same paper is not published in more than one venue, and therefore, we cannot observe how many citations the paper would receive if the paper were published in another venue.
+This dilemma is known as the \emph{fundamental problem of causal inference} \citep{holland1986statistics}.
 We need to estimate the number of citations in counterfactual venues.
 Secondly, the content of a paper and the venue in which that paper is published are not statistically independent.
-In other words, there exist selection biases in choosing publication venues.
-For example, in artificial intelligence conferences, many papers on classical AI problems, such as the satisfiability problem and game-theoretic problems, are published.
-However, such papers are rarely published in data mining and machine learning conferences.
-Hence, the training data contain few satisfiability papers in data mining conferences.
-Citation prediction models put little importance on such minority papers.
-However, because our aim is to estimate potential influence in \emph{counterfactual} venues accurately, it is important to estimate citations that satisfiability papers would receive in data mining conferences.
-Therefore, we have to correct these biases to estimate the potential influence accurately.
+In other words, the assignment of a publication venue to a paper is not a randomized controlled trial.
+This selection bias makes the estimation of potential impact difficult.